josefs/meta-paper/paper.md

 clear improvement for the implementation of the library.
 It makes the code more readable and maintainable.
 Another small win is that the API of meta-repa will contain less class constraints, since it uses the `Shapely` class very seldomly.
-This makes the types easer to read and comprehend.
+This makes the types easier to read and comprehend.

 ## Runtime system